oiegorov/perf_analysis_tool/README.md

 }
 ```

-What is specified here is that we want to output the performance data only for
+What is specified here is that we want to output the performance data
-one circuit, ran on 1 and 8 cores, "same_experim" says that the performance
+only for one circuit, ran on 1 and 8 cores. "same_experim" says that the
-data only for a single repetition must be outputed.
-The events we want to see
+performance data only for a single repetition must be outputed.
+The
-are CPU cycles, instructions and CPI metrics.
-The functions will be sorted by
+events we want to see are CPU cycles, instructions and CPI metrics.
+The
-the number of cycles in descending order, with only first 15 of them displayed.
+functions will be sorted by the number of cycles in descending order,
+with only first 15 of them displayed.
+We do not impose any restrictions
-We do not impose any restrictions on function names, as regex ".*" specifies.
+on function names, as regex ".*" specifies.

 ```
 ./extract_views.pl /home/oiegorov/experim_tool/experiment____14_13_50__30_07_2012/